Gravitational waves from $\rm{SU(}$$N$$\rm{)/Sp(}$$N$$\rm{)}$ composite Higgs models: Introduction

 Our main goal in this work is to explore gravitational wave (GW) signals from strong first-order electroweak phase transitions (SFOEWPT) driven by the strong interactions of the new strongly interacting fermions (hyper-fermions).
 In particular we aim to study constraints on the parameter space of the models in light of gravitational wave (GW) experiments planned for the future.
 For concreteness, we will focus on CH model realizations where the PNGBs correspond to broken generators of cosets $ G/H=\SU(N)/\SP(N) $ (e.g. the minimal $ \SU(4)/\SP(4) $ CH model proposed in Ref.~\cite{Galloway:2010bp}~\footnote{The smaller $ \SO(5)\rightarrow \SO(4) $ coset is difficult to realize in a simple manner from a four-dimensional gauge-fermion theory but arises more simply in the five-dimensional holographic approach~\cite{Agashe:2004rs}.}).
 We find that almost all CH models with SFOEWPTs are testable via GW signals at future detectors such as LISA~\cite{LISA:2017pwj}, Taiji~\cite{Hu:2017mde}, Tianqin~\cite{TianQin:2015yph}, BBO~\cite{Crowder:2005nr}, DECIGO~\cite{Kawamura:2006up,Kawamura:2011zz} and Ultimate-DECIGO (U-DECIGO)~\cite{Kawamura:2011zz}.

-Furthermore, in the CH framework with extended global symmetries ($N>4$), dark matter (DM) candidates arise as a composite PNGBs with relic densities produced either thermally~\cite{Ma:2015gra,Wu:2017iji,Cai:2018tet,Alanne:2018xli,Cacciapaglia:2019ixa} or non-thermally~\cite{Cai:2019cow,Cai:2020bhd,Cacciapaglia:2021aex,Rosenlyst:2021elz}.
+Furthermore, in the CH framework with extended global symmetries ($N>4$), dark matter (DM) candidates arise as a composite PNGBs with relic densities produced either thermally~\cite{Ma:2015gra,Wu:2017iji,Cai:2018tet,Alanne:2018xli,Cacciapaglia:2019ixa} or non-thermally~\cite{Cai:2019cow,Cai:2020bhd,Cacciapaglia:2021aex,Rosenlyst:2021elz}.~\footnote{In the CH framework with $ N=4 $, the only possible dark matter candidate of the five composite PNGBs is the pseudo-scalar $ \eta $, which may be protected by the parity transformation $ \eta\rightarrow -\eta $ and therefore will be stable.
+However, this apparent discrete symmetry is not a symmetry of the underlying theory, since it breaks at the effective Lagrangian level via topological-induced terms. } Moreover, with such global symmetries, an additional composite pNGB Higgs doublet can be employed to loop-induce neutrino masses using a scotogenic mechanism as demonstrated in Ref.~\cite{Cacciapaglia:2020psm}.
 We show how some of these CH and dark matter models can be tested via the GW results we consider in this paper.

 In the effective Lagrangian description of the models we identify an effective Higgs potential term generated by the PC mechanism which is particularly important for GW signals.
 The term originates from a mixture of four-fermion operators containing the left- and right-handed top quarks and is proportional to a coefficient $ C_{LR} $ that must be determined non-perturbatively, e.g. via lattice simulations.
 Finally, we show that when $ C_{LR}>0 $ the regions of the parameter space satisfying the SFOEWPT condition increase significantly.